parepic/PopSteer/README.md

 </p>

 As shown in the plots, PopSteer achieves comparable performance when LightGCN is used as the base recommender instead of SASRec.
 In this variant, biased neurons were identified using real user interaction data rather than synthetic profiles.
-Consequently, the improvements are slightly less pronounced than with SASRec, since real users do not typically represent the extreme ends of the popularity spectrum.
-Nevertheless, PopSteer remains competitive with, and in many cases outperforms, baseline methods—particularly at lower nDCG values
+As a result, the improvements are slightly less pronounced than with SASRec, since real users do not typically represent the extreme ends of the popularity spectrum.
+Nevertheless, PopSteer remains competitive with, and in many cases outperforms, baseline methods, particularly at lower nDCG values.